 Safety Note: This experiment requires adult supervision.
 Do not breathe in dust from the chemicals, and wear gloves when handling them to prevent contact with skin.
 Also, avoid breathing combustion fumes produced during this experiment.

 The results will be most clear in the dark.
 We suggest performing this science experiment outside in the evening on a nonflammable surface like brick, concrete, cement, or other driveway surface.
 Make sure that there are no flammable materials nearby.
 Be prepared for an emergency with a container of water.
 A fire extinguisher would also be a great alternative.

 Preparing the Chemical Skewers

-Follow the step-by-step instructions below and click through the slideshow to see how to prepare the chemical skewers.
+Follow the step-by-step instructions below to see how to prepare the chemical skewers.
 The process is also illustrated in the following video and slideshow: